Republic of Estonia

-Constitution: On June 28, 1992 Estonians ratified a constitution based on the 1938 model, offering legal continuity to the Republic of Estonia prior to Soviet occupation.
+Constitution: On June 28, 1992 Estonia ratified its constitution based on its 1938 model, offering legal continuity to the Republic of Estonia prior to Soviet occupation.

-Branches: Executive--president (chief of state), elected by Parliament every 5 years; prime minister (head of government).
+Branches: Executive--president (chief of state), elected indirectly every 5 years; prime minister (head of government).
 Legislative--Riigikogu (Parliament--101 members, 4-year term).
 Judicial--Supreme Court.

 Administrative regions: 15 counties, 42 towns, and 205 municipalities.

 Political parties: Five parties are presently represented in the parliament: the Estonian Center Party; Estonian Reform Party; Pro Patria-Res Publica Union; Estonian People's Union; and Estonian Social Democratic Party.
 Other parties include: the Estonian United People's Party; Estonian Independence Party; Estonian Christian People's Party; Constitution Party; the Green Party.

 Suffrage: Universal at 18 years of age; noncitizen residents may vote in municipal elections.

 Government budget: $2.3 billion.